WPI-AIM/dvrk_dynamics_identification/README.md

 ### Another to-do list
 * ~~Add friction parameters into dynamic model~~
 * Add Cartisian constraints in optimal excitation trajectory generation
-* Add constraints of mass, center of mass and friction in SDP
+* ~~Add constraints of mass, center of mass and friction in SDP~~
 * Save and load parameters for each step to avoid repetitive work every time
 * Regularize output print
 * Add motor inertia
 * Add spring parameters into dynamics model
+* Optimize the code to make it faster

 ## Requirements
 * Python 2.7